 Our case in the Federal Court, launched in January 2020 on behalf of TWS, sought to overturn the environmental approval granted just before Christmas by the National Offshore Petroleum Safety and Environmental Management Authority (NOPSEMA) for Equinor’s Stromlo-1 project.
 The controversial project involved deepwater drilling to explore new oil reserves located under protected areas of the Bight off the coast of South Australia.

 David Morris, EDO CEO, said: “We strongly welcome the news that Equinor has abandoned plans to drill for oil in the Great Australian Bight.
-While the commercial motivation for that decision is not clear, the litigation that EDO is running in the Federal Court would have been a factor taken into account by Directors when making decisions about the long term future of this project.
+While the commercial motivation for that decision is not clear, the litigation that EDO ran in the Federal Court would have been a factor taken into account by Directors when making decisions about the long term future of this project.

 “Any oil spill as a result of drilling in the Bight would pose catastrophic risks to marine and coastal life across southern Australia.
 This pristine marine environment is a haven for whales and dolphins, including the world’s most important nursery for the endangered southern right whale.